 YOUR VISA STATUS

 Learn as much as you can about your immigration status and which work authorization options are available to you.
 Not all employers are familiar with immigration regulations and work authorization types, so it is important that you research all work authorization options in order to be best prepared with the most accurate information.
 Your international adviser at the Office of International Affairs (OIA) is available to support you in this process and can help you understand your options in accordance with governmental regulations.
-For more resources surrounding work authorization and employment for international students, visit the OIA website: https://internationalaffairs.uchicago.edu/page/employment-resources-international-students
+For more resources surrounding work authorization and employment for international students, visit the OIA website on employment resources.

 While employers are legally forbidden to ask about your immigration status, they may inquire about your work authorization status or if you will need visa sponsorship now and/or in the future.
-You should be prepared to facilitate the conversation with your employer about all work authorization options and be sure that your employer is aware of their role in the process.
+You should be prepared to facilitate a conversation with your employer about all work authorization options and be sure that your employer is aware of their role in the process.
 OIA can help you prepare to have this conversation with potential employer – don’t hesitate to contact them at any stage of your professional development to gather information on your work authorization options.
-You can also direct potential employers to the employer guide on the OIA website for more information: https://internationalaffairs.uchicago.edu/page/employer-guide-hiring-international-students
+You can also direct potential employers to the employer guide on the OIA website for more information.
+If you have determined you will need Curricular Practical Training (CPT) for your job or internship and need a Letter of Support from Career Advancement, please request the letter using this form!

 U.S. REGULATIONS AND INTERNATIONAL-FRIENDLY EMPLOYERS